Culex stigmatosoma (Banded Foul Water Mosquito)

 Adults are active in June and July.
 Breeds in fresh water with cattails and tules.
 Feeds on large mammals, including humans, after sunset.
 Transmits encephalitis viruses.

 Adult activity peaks August–September.
 Larvae live in hollowed out tree cavities and man-made containers.
-Prefer to feed on birds.
+Prefers to feed on birds.
 Not considered a vector or a pest due to its limited distribution in San Mateo County.